 This week I was thrilled to discover some incredible French gastronomic sensations at the Lebey Awards in Paris.
 If you love your food and are willing to try new tastes, then this is for you.

-It was a win-win: thanks to an invite from Il Gelato del Marchese, I was reunited with my favourite gourmet Italian ice cream, plus learn from 40 or so top French producers showing off their creations at the 4th annual afternoon of workshops as part of the Lebey 2017, the Oscars of French gastronomy.
+With over 40 top French producers showing off their creations, it was the 4th annual afternoon of workshops as part of the Lebey 2017, the Oscars of French gastronomy.